-Some months ago, I had the great opportunity to be profiled for the Peer-to-Peer column of the Oracle Magazine, which is an international publication published by Oracle on a monthly basis.
+I had the great opportunity to be profiled for the Peer-to-Peer colum of the Oracle Magazine, which is an international publication published by Oracle on a monthly basis.

-Multi-platform UNIX systems consultant and administrator in mutualized and virtualized environments.
-Architecture and expertise building Solaris and UNIX experience in large enterprise such as banking and financial services, IT services, Telecommunication and multimedia companies.
+Multi-platform UNIX systems administrator and consultant in mutualized and virtualized environments.
+Architecture and expertise building strong UNIX/Linux experience in large enterprises such as banking and financial services, IT services, Telecommunication and multimedia companies.

 I am not a published author, but I participated in writing an article in GLMF, and blogging publicly on the Internet for many years.

-.
-I blogged for more than six years at blog'o thnet: http://blog.thilelli.net/
+I blogged for more than six years at [https://blog.thilelli.net/]

 I work on Solaris systems for more than ten years, from Solaris 2.6 on SPARC systems to Solaris 11 on both x86 and SPARC platforms.